Last updated: June 22, 2022.

 2. Collection of personal data through Online Services

-We collect information you provide directly to us, including when you sign-up to our newsletter, download a guide or brochure, communicate with us, request customer support, send us an email or otherwise interact with us.
+We collect information you provide directly to us, including when you sign-up to our newsletter, download a guide or brochure, communicate with us, request customer support, sign up for our research community, send us an email or otherwise interact with us.
 The types of information we may collect about you includes your name, email address and any other information you provide or if we receive your information as a referral from a partner company.
 Our legal basis for this processing is either your consent in accordance with art.
 6(1)(a) of the GDPR or our legitimate interest in accordance with art.
 6(1)(f) of the GDPR since you enter our Online Services voluntarily or otherwise express interest in iMotions, e.g. when you hand us your business card, join a product demonstration, send us an unsolicited email, or call one of our offices.

 When you access or use our Online Services, we automatically collect information about you, including: